Driving and parking

 Download a detailed map showing disabled access and parking options on Kensington Campus.

-UNSW is regulated by the Restricted Parking Scheme, linked to the Self Enforcing Infringement Notice Scheme (SEINS) and operated by the NSW Government State Debt Recovery Office.
+UNSW is regulated by the RMS' Restricted Parking Scheme, linked to the Self Enforcing Infringement Notice Scheme (SEINS) and operated by the NSW Government State Debt Recovery Office (SDRO).
 Parking infringement notices are issued on UNSW campuses by Security Services Officers.

 Vehicles must park within marked bays only and drivers who park contrary to any parking signs, or who fail to comply with directions given by UNSW Security Services Officers, or who do not hold a UNSW authorised parking permit, may be issued an infringement having the same force in law as infringements issued by police.

 Please note: Security Officers working in a capacity of monitoring parking at UNSW are equipped with sound and video recording devices for safety purposes.